Although all the Gurdwaras and temples have an equal reverence, some of them do leave an ever lasting impression. One of these holy places…Read More

 Since I was fond of music, I found this kind of music very fascinating and depending on the homework prescribed by my school teachers, I used to attend the Thursday “Qawwali” session sometime.
 Seeing my enthusiasm, one Muslim gentleman, fondly called “Haji ji”, who lived in our neighborhood, told me a few interesting facts about Amir Khusrau.Read More

 It all happened in a jiffy.
-Our daughter, Shaguna, who was doing a project along with three of her colleagues…Read More
+Our daughter, Shaguna, who was doing a project along with three of her colleagues at Geneva, called my…Read More

 We were told by the locals that surprisingly in Cherrapunji it rains mostly at night.
 Thus, the day-to-day activity is not really disrupted by the rain.
 However, the irony is that despite perennial rainfall, Cherrapunji faces an acute shortage of drinking water, and the inhabitants often have to trek for miles to obtain potable water.Read More